 The evening bat is a species of vesper bat native to North America.
 They typically inhabit much of the midwestern and eastern regions of the United States.

 They are small-sized bats, weighing approximately 7-15 grams, with forearms spanning from 34 to 38 mm in length.

 The tip of their dorsal hair is light gray, with a brown pelage.
 The evening bat has robust jaws compared to other insectivorous bats.

-Males grow antlers which they use to compete for female does in the rutting season.
+Males grow antlers to compete for females in the rutting season.

 The fisher is a small, solitary, mainly nocturnal, aggressive, and elusive weasel.
 They are related to the American marten.